josmar-crwdstffng/angular/aio/content/guide/user-input.md

 <a id="click"></a>

-The `(click)` to the left of the equals sign identifies the button's click event as the **target of the binding**.
+The `(click)` to the left of the equals sign identifies the click event of the button as the **target of the binding**.
-The text in quotes to the right of the equals sign is the **template statement**, which responds to the click event by calling the component's `onClickMe` method.
+The text in quotes to the right of the equals sign is the **template statement**, which responds to the click event by requesting the `onClickMe` method of the component.

-When writing a binding, be aware of a template statement's **execution context**.
+When writing a binding, be aware of the **execution context** of a template statement.
 The identifiers in a template statement belong to a specific context object, usually the Angular component controlling the template.
 The example above shows a single line of HTML, but that HTML belongs to a larger component: